 Skipping this step is not optional!!
 I like my pork shoulders to rest a minimum of one hour, but if you can stretch it to two hours, you'll have an even better tasting cook.
 I’ve let pork shoulders rest up to five hours using this method and the meat was still piping hot when I pulled it out of the cooler to shred it.

-You’ve successfully made your first pork shoulder and hopefully, you’ve learned a few things about your smoker along the way!
+If you've made it this far you've successfully made your first pork shoulder and hopefully, you've learned a few things about your smoker along the way!

 Items to Buy Today - or soon - In Order of Importance

 - Thermapen Instant Read Thermometer - The only barbecue tool I use more than this is my Traeger Pro 34

 - Porcelain Coated Grilling Rack - This rack makes it easy to transport food from the kitchen to the smoker, and back again.

 - Meat Claws - Sometimes the most difficult part of cooking a pork shoulder is shredding it.
 These claws change that.

 - Grill Gloves - Because sometimes you want some dexterity when you reach in the smoker.

 Pulled Pork Leftover Ideas

 If you're looking for ways to use pulled pork in leftovers, check out these options:

 I understand how intimidating it can be to smoke a big cut of meat.
 I've spent a lot of time with my smoker, and I've failed quite a few times too!
 Hopefully, you found this guide to smoking pulled pork helpful and will ease your concerns about cooking something low and slow on your pellet grill.